Talking to Strangers

-Talking to Strangers: What We Should Know about the People We Don't Know is a nonfiction book written by Malcolm Gladwell and published by Little, Brown and Company (hardcover version) on September 10, 2019.
+Talking to Strangers: What We Should Know about the People We Don't Know is a nonfiction book written by Canadian writer Malcolm Gladwell and published by Little, Brown and Company (hardcover version) on September 10, 2019.
 The audiobook version of the book follows Gladwell's Revisionist History podcast-style structure, using Gladwell's narration, interviews, sound bites, and the theme song "Hell You Talmbout".

 Summary

 Talking to Strangers studies miscommunication, interactions and assumptions people make when dealing with those that they don't know.
 To make his point, Gladwell covers a variety of events and issues, including the arrest and subsequent death of Sandra Bland; British Prime Minister Neville Chamberlain's interactions with Adolf Hitler; the sex abuse scandal of Larry Nassar; the Cuban mole Ana Montes; the investment scandal of Bernie Madoff; the Jerry Sandusky child sex abuse scandal; the trial of Amanda Knox; the Brock Turner rape case; Sylvia Plath's death; and the Kansas City preventive patrol experiment.
 The book opens and closes with an analysis of the Sandra Bland case.

 The book draws from the truth-default theory by psychologist and communication studies professor Timothy R. Levine.
 "Default to truth" is used throughout the book to observe how human beings are by nature trusting, not only of people or technology, but of everything.
 Sometimes this kind of behavior, the lack of understanding each other, leads to disastrous and tragic outcomes, as elaborated by Gladwell in the stories he brings.
 Gladwell notes how there are evolutionary social reasons why we trust more than suspect - the need for cooperation being one.
 Gladwell asserts that defaulting to distrust would be disastrous and that we should "accept the limits of our ability to decipher strangers".

 The audiobook version of the book features voices of people Gladwell interviewed, such as scientists and military psychologists.
 Court transcripts are re-enacted.
 The book uses the theme song "Hell You Talmbout" by Janelle Monáe.